rustytriangles/rustytriangles.github.io/_posts/2021-02-25-rust_wasm_teapot.markdown

 Connecting the two is surprisingly simple.
 You just mark the functions and types you want to expose to javascript with the `wasm_bindgen` macro and then you can `import` them in your JS code.

+The source is [here](https://github.com/rustytriangles/rust-wasm-teapot).
 You can run it from [github pages](https://rustytriangles.github.io/rust-wasm-teapot/).